1627, Earth Season, Disorder Week

 The young warrior shakes his head.
 “She tends to stay out late.
 She’s pretty predictable though.
 By now, she should be around the eastern side of the camp.”

-Scribe nods again “Very well.
+The scribe nods again “Very well.
 If she appears early tell her I was looking for her.”
-After giving the tent an appraising look Xenofos turns and goes looking for his cousin in the eastern edge of camp.
+After giving the tent an appraising look, Xenofos turns and goes looking for his cousin in the eastern edge of camp.

-It doesn’t take long for Xenofos to find his cousin.
-She is approximately where he was told to expect her.
+It doesn’t take long for him to find his cousin.
+She is approximately where he was told to expect her.1Too predictable.
+Not enough caution.
 She’s having a quiet conversation with a couple of infantry – clearly the guards assigned to this post.

 Xenofos approaches the small group greeting with a wave of his hand.